megaease/easeagent-sdk-go/doc/middleware-span.md

 ## How to decorate your spans for Middleware?

-This table explains how to get `spans` sent to the MegaCloud to show up with specific `Middleware` in the UI.
+This table explains how to get `spans` sent to the MegaEase Cloud to show up with specific `Middleware` in the UI.

 Use a `tag` with a key `component.type`，Different types represent different `Middleware`.
-The following is a list of special middleware for `MegaCloud`.
+The following is a list of special middleware for `MegaEase Cloud`.

 |  Middleware   |     value     |
 | ------------- | ------------- |